lmarti/learning-dl-nlp-notes/README.md

-# On Learning Deep Learning and Natural language processing
+# On Learning Deep Learning and Natural Language Processing

 This is an opinionated meta-tutorial with materials directed towards learning deep learning and its application to natural language processing.
 My intention is to create a concise, usable and fast to go through collection meant for a programming-savvy audience.